Chart Color Schemes

 Pimpama - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Pimpama - North's population is approximately 13,652 as of Aug 2025.
-This figure represents an increase of 3,742 people since the 2021 Census, which recorded a population of 9,910.
-The growth is inferred from ABS estimated resident population data for Jun 2024 (13,249) and additional validated new addresses (576) since the Census date.
+Pimpama - North's population is approximately 13,652 as of November 2025.
+This figure reflects a growth of 3,742 people since the 2021 Census, which reported a population of 9,910.
+The increase is inferred from the estimated resident population of 13,249 in June 2024 and an additional 576 validated new addresses since the Census date.
 This results in a density ratio of 428 persons per square kilometer.
-Pimpama - North's population growth rate of 37.8% since the 2021 census exceeds both the non-metro area average (8.6%) and national averages, indicating significant growth.
-Interstate migration contributed approximately 80.3% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Pimpama - North's growth rate of 37.8% since the 2021 census exceeds the non-metro area average (8.8%) and the national average, indicating significant population growth.
+Interstate migration contributed approximately 80.3% to this growth during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Based on projected demographic shifts, a significant population increase is forecast for the area by 2041, with an expected increase of 5,528 persons and a total increase of 37.5% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Based on projected demographic shifts, a significant population increase is forecast for Pimpama - North, with an expected increase of 5,528 persons by 2041, representing a total increase of 37.5% over the 17-year period.

 Frequently Asked Questions - Population